-Standard and Reduced-Intensity Conditioning Allogeneic Stem Cell Transplantation.
+Standard and Reduced-Intensity Conditioning Allogeneic Stem Cell

+Transplantation.
 These are other types of stem cell transplants that are used to treat certain types of blood cancer.
-The main difference between an autologous and an allogeneic transplant is that, in an allogeneic transplant, the stem cells are obtained from a donor whose cells are compatible with those of the patient, usually a brother or sister, or an unrelated donor.
-The main advantage of this approach includes a phenomenon called "graft-versus-myeloma effect," in which T cells acquired during the transplant help to destroy residual myeloma cells.
-The opposite of this, called "graft-versus-host effect" (in which acquired T cells damage the recipient body), can also occur and cause disease and side effects.
-So, allogeneic transplantation has a limited role in myeloma treatment, and it should only be done in the context of a clinical trial.
+The main difference between an autologous and an allogeneic transplant is that in an allogeneic transplant the stem cells are obtained from a donor whose cells are compatible with those of the patient, usually a brother or sister, or an unrelated donor.
+The main advantage of this approach includes a phenomenon called "graft-versus-myeloma effect," in which donor T cells, acquired during the transplant, help to destroy residual myeloma cells.
+The opposite of this, called "graft-versus-host effect" (in which donor T cells damage the recipient's body), can also occur and cause potentially serious side effects.
+Thus, allogeneic transplantation has a limited role in myeloma treatment, and it should only be done in the context of a clinical trial.
 Allogeneic transplantation is mainly considered to be a therapeutic option for young patients with high-risk disease who have experienced a relapse and are willing to accept the risks associated with this type of transplant, in exchange for a better chance at long-term survival.